An invertible map between Bell non-local and contextuality scenarios: The map

-Thus, we can define a contextuality scenario with $\norm{\bA}=\sum_x A_x$ preparations satisfying these equivalences and $\cY$ measurements with $B_y$ outcomes.
-However, notice that if there is an outcome $a|x$ that never occurs for Alice in the correlation $p$ then $p_\tA(a|x)=0$ and the preparation $P_{a|x}$ does not appear in the preparation equivalences (since it would have coefficient zero).
+Now we can define the map $\Gamma$ on the full set of non-signalling correlations.
+Notice that if there is an outcome $a|x$ that never occurs for Alice in the correlation $p$ then $p_\tA(a|x)=0$ and the corresponding preparation $P_{a|x}$ of Bob's system does not appear in the preparation equivalences $\cNS(p_\tA)$ (since it would have coefficient zero).
 Consequently, the choice of preparation $P_{a|x}$ would be unconstrained in both contextual and non-contextual theories.
+As a result the correlation $p$ could be mapped to one of many possibilities.
 Since we wish to map each non-signalling correlation to a single behaviour in a contextual scenario, we will not include these unconstrained preparations in the contextuality scenario.